To view a list of courses associated with this learning resource, please visit our Curriculum Connections page.

 Students will need to see each other’s case study timelines.
 Choose the suggested activity that will work for your learners:

-- Walking jigsaw: Ask students to number off within their groups and form a new group of four with members from each of the other case studies.
+- Walking jigsaw: Ask students to number off within their groups and form a new group with members from each of the other case study groups.
 Then, groups go to each timeline to hear the explanation from the group member who created it.

 - Station rotation: Do the activity over two class periods, having students rotate among the stations and complete all case studies in their original groups.

 1. Discussing the case study